 You may sometimes not know that your stored breast milk has gone bad.
 In such instances, accidental feeding of spoiled milk is possible.
 A baby may exhibit the following signs when they ingest spoiled breast milk.

 - Refusal to feed: Experts believe that persistent refusal to feed can signify that the baby doesn’t like the milk’s taste (5).
 In case your baby is persistently refusing to consume stored breast milk or acts too fussy while feeding, check the taste of your milk for spoilage.
-When a breastfeeding baby refuses to feed, it is known as a nursing strike that may have several other reasons for it.
+When a breastfeeding baby refuses to feed, it is known as a nursing strike that may have several other reasons, including lactation or latching issues.

 - Frequent spitting up or vomiting: Babies have sensitive digestive systems.
 If they consume spoiled breast milk, they are likely to experience gastrointestinal disturbances, such as diarrhea and vomiting.
 Some babies may also feel a lot gassier and pass odd-colored stools.
-If you notice your baby throwing up repeatedly, frequently passing watery stools after the feed, or displaying other digestive issue symptoms, check your breast milk and consult a pediatrician.
+If you notice your baby throwing up repeatedly, frequently passing watery stools after the feed, or displaying other digestive issues, check your breast milk and milk supply and consult a pediatrician.

 - Fever: Although uncommon, some babies may develop low to high degree fever after ingesting spoiled milk.
-It usually happens when the milk has bacterial contamination, most likely due to improper milk handling and storage.
+It usually happens when the milk has been contaminated by bacteria, most likely due to improper milk handling and storage hygiene.
 In such cases, babies develop fever a few hours after ingesting the stored milk, often with additional symptoms, such as vomiting and diarrhea.

-- Severe infection: In rare cases, feeding spoiled milk to babies can lead to life-threatening infections, such as Cronobacter Sakazakii infection (6).
-This infection can cause severe health issues, such as meningitis and sepsis (6).
+- Severe infection: In rare cases, feeding spoiled milk to babies can lead to life-threatening infections, such as Cronobacter Sakazakii infectioniXA severe blood infection where the brain and spinal cord lining might also swell (6).
+This infection can cause severe medical issues for the baby’s health, such as meningitisiX Inflammation of the spinal cord and brain’s protective membranes and sepsisiXA life-threatening condition that happens when the body destroys its tissues and organs in response to an infection (6).
 It is why the Centers for Disease Control and Prevention (CDC) recommend rigorously following the guidelines for proper handling and storage of human breast milk (4).

 Some other symptoms that may arise due to spoiled milk consumption are dehydration leading to excessive sleepiness and inactivity, dark-colored urine, and fewer wet nappies than usual.
 If you suspect your baby has any health issues and related signs due to breast milk consumption, consult a pediatrician for guidance.